Nordzisko/crypto_finder/README.md

 Application that connects to exchanges thru `ccxt` library and obtain prices from cryptocurrency exchange.

 Default exchange used in this project is *kucoin*.
 Base currency is *USDT*.
-Both these values can be changes in `docker-compose.yml` file or in `settings.py` as default value.
+Both these values can be changed in `docker-compose.yml` file or in `settings.py` as default value.

 Docs to this API is accessible on URL `http://localhost:8899/docs` and is done with Swagger.